Kiln-AI/demos/end_to_end_project_demo/README.md

 ## Walkthrough

 To use this boilerplate:
- - To try this demo project: download this repository, and import the `end_to_end_project_demo/project.kiln` file into the [Kiln app](https://getkiln.ai).
+ - To set up the same stack (evals, synth data, tuning), but for your own project/task: download the [Kiln app](https://getkiln.ai), follow along the steps below, creating your own task in step 1
- - To set up this stack for your own project/task: download the [Kiln tool](https://getkiln.ai) and follow along the guide steps below.
+ - To try the demo project from the video: download this repository, and import the `end_to_end_project_demo/project.kiln` file into the [Kiln app](https://getkiln.ai).

 ### Creating our task